agdturner/ccg-generic/README.md

 https://github.com/agdturner/agdt-java-generic/tree/master/src/main/java/uk/ac/leeds/ccg/agdt/generic/execution

-For handling processing/execution.

 #### Generic_Execution
-Generic utility class for execution handling.
+Generic utility class for process execution handling.

 ### 3. io

 https://github.com/agdturner/agdt-java-generic/tree/master/src/main/java/uk/ac/leeds/ccg/agdt/generic/io

-For handling input and output (IO).

 #### Generic_Archive
 A class of methods for storing data in archives on disk.
 An archive is a form of data base where each element is given a unique long numerical index and is stored in a file at a location given by the index known as a leaf file.
 The 1st element in the data base is indexed by 0L, the 2nd element in the data base is indexed by 1L, the 3rd element in the data base is indexed by 2L, and so on...
 An archive is comprised of a base directory (baseDir) in which there are subdirectories.
 Each subdirectory may contain a further layer of subdirectories and again each of these may also contain further subdirectories, and so on...
 How many subdirectories there are and how many leaf files are stored in the top level directories is determined by a single parameter (n).
 Subdirectories are given standardised names such that it is easy to find and infer the location of leafFiles.